Quarterly MarTech buyer trends: Where is the market moving?

 • Marketing, sales and product management functions show the greatest engagement with MarTech topics.

-From insight to impact, here's how to apply our insight into your campaigns:
+From insight to impact, here's how to apply our insight in your campaigns:

 Targeting and segmentation action points: